OFILWE560/Telecom-Churn-Dashboard-Power-BI/README.md

 ## 7. Key findings from the built dashboard

-- **International plan customers churn far more** — roughly 35% churn rate vs. ~10% for customers without one, the single strongest visual signal in the dashboard.
+- **International plan customers churn far more**:roughly 35% churn rate vs. ~10% for customers without one, the single strongest visual signal in the dashboard.
-- **3+ customer service calls is a strong churn predictor** — churn rate drops sharply and steadily from the 3+ calls bucket down to 0 calls.
+- **3+ customer service calls is a strong churn predictor**:churn rate drops sharply and steadily from the 3+ calls bucket down to 0 calls.
-- **Voice mail plan customers churn less** — customers without a voice mail plan churn at roughly double the rate of those with one.
+- **Voice mail plan customers churn less**:customers without a voice mail plan churn at roughly double the rate of those with one.
-- **Newer and mid-tenure customers (0–150 days) churn more than long-tenure customers (150+ days)** — retention risk is front-loaded early in the customer lifecycle.
+- **Newer and mid-tenure customers (0–150 days) churn more than long-tenure customers (150+ days)** :retention risk is front-loaded early in the customer lifecycle.
-- **No strong standalone relationship between total minutes and churn** in the scatter — churned customers (dark blue) are scattered across the full usage range rather than clustering at one extreme, suggesting usage volume alone isn't a reliable churn predictor; it likely needs to be combined with service calls or plan type to be useful.
+- **No strong standalone relationship between total minutes and churn** in the scatter, churned customers (dark blue) are scattered across the full usage range rather than clustering at one extreme, suggesting usage volume alone isn't a reliable churn predictor; it likely needs to be combined with service calls or plan type to be useful.

 ## 8. Known issues / possible follow-ups

-- The `Tenure Group` and `Service Calls Bucket` slicer tiles currently truncate to "150" instead of "150+ days" in some views — worth widening the slicer tiles or shortening the label text.
+- The `Tenure Group` and `Service Calls Bucket` slicer tiles currently truncate to "150" instead of "150+ days" in some views, worth widening the slicer tiles or shortening the label text.
-- The map's color gradient is currently using default endpoint colors (not yet switched to a single light-to-dark hue) — revisit Format > Fill colors > fx to set explicit min/max colors for clearer at-a-glance reading.
+- The map's color gradient is currently using default endpoint colors (not yet switched to a single light-to-dark hue), revisit Format > Fill colors > fx to set explicit min/max colors for clearer at-a-glance reading.
 - Consider adding page navigation buttons between Page 1 and Page 2 for easier viewer navigation.
 - Consider renaming any remaining auto-generated visual titles (e.g. "Sum of X by Y" style) to plain-language titles for readability.